 Origin: This is one of many English sayings that comes from the Bible.
 This is a direct quotation found in three places in the Bible: Matthew 12:22-28, Mark 3:23-30, and Luke 11:14-23.
 (Read in Chinese.)
 (Note: when items are repeated in literature, it is considered to be important.)

 1. Abraham Lincoln, running for US Senate in 1858 (two years before the start of the Civil War), quoted the Bible in his now-famous "House Divided" speech": "'A house divided against itself cannot stand.'
 I believe this government cannot endure, permanently half slave and half free."

-A Penny for your thoughts
+A Penny for your thoughts (positive connotation)

 An ADHD moment

 Ace up your (my/his/her/our) sleeve (usually positive connotation)

 Meaning: a secret tool, trick, resource, or method you have to be successful; other people do not know about it (yet)